iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

   tracked with DVC.
 MD5 is used for most locations (local file system and SSH);
   [ETag](https://en.wikipedia.org/wiki/HTTP_ETag#Strong_and_weak_validation) for
   HTTP, S3, or Azure [external outputs](/doc/user-guide/managing-external-data);
-  and a special _checksum_ for HDFS.
+  and a special _checksum_ for HDFS and WebHDFS.
 - `cache`: Whether or not this file or directory is <abbr>cached</abbr> (`true` by default, if not present).
 See the `--no-commit` option of `dvc add`.